OpenZeppelin/cairo-contracts/docs/ERC20.md

 ### ERC20 compatibility

-Although StarkNet is not EVM compatible, this implementation aims to be as close as possible to the ERC20 standard.
-This is why:
+Although StarkNet is not EVM compatible, this implementation aims to be as close as possible to the ERC20 standard, in the following ways:

 - it uses Cairo's `uint256` instead of `felt`
 - it returns `1` as success to imitate a `bool`